 Member at Large

-Golden Gate District Commissioner Corps are District volunteers that are dedicated to helping units and unit leaders.
+Golden Gate District Commissioner Corps are District volunteers who are dedicated to helping units and unit leaders.
 Commissioners solve problems, build relationships and act as coach/mentors to unit leaders in the District.
 Commissioner service is unit Service!

 Assistant District Commissioner